Categories

 Step 5:All the files in shared drives will not be automatically available offline no matter which sync option you choose.
 You can manually make them available offline.
 To do this, right-click on the required shared drive and select Available offline in the dropdown menu.

-Note: You can make a shared drive available offline only if you are a Contributor, Content manager, or Manager of the shared drive.
+Note: You can only make a Shared Drive available offline if you are a Contributor, Content manager, or Manager.
+Users with Viewer or Commenter roles cannot enable offline access.

 Since the native features offered by Google are not designed for the purpose of backup and restore, they have serious limitations as a backup solution.
 Third-party cloud backup applications, like SysCloud, that are tailor-made for backup and restore are reliable options when it comes to backing up your shared drive data.